Joheen Chakraborty's webpage

 Research Interests:

 My research is in high-energy astrophysics, which provides a remarkable diversity of mysterious and exciting phenomena to explore.
-I study electromagnetic radiation produced in the vicinity of compact objects (e.g. black holes, white dwarfs), which is mediated by plasma physics, atomic physics, strong gravity/general relativity, and radiative transfer.
-The overarching goal of this work is to understand how compact objects form, evolve, influence their surroundings, and power some of the most energetic phenomena observed in nature.
-A (mostly accidental) theme of my current work is electromagnetic emission from low-frequency (~millihertz) gravitational wave sources.
+I study electromagnetic radiation produced in the vicinity of compact objects (e.g. black holes, white dwarfs), using a combination of (primarily X-ray) observations and ideas/models from plasma physics, atomic physics, general relativity, and radiative transfer.
+The overarching goal of this work is to understand how compact objects/binaries form, evolve, influence their surroundings, and power some of the most energetic transient phenomena observed in nature.
+A mostly accidental theme of my current work is electromagnetic emission from low-frequency (~millihertz) gravitational wave sources.
 Some topics I work on are:

--Tidal Disruption Events, which are ideal laboratories to study turbulent accretion disks around supermassive black holes.
+-Tidal Disruption Events, which I'm currently interested in as a laboratory to study the turbulent accretion disks around supermassive black holes.

 -X-ray astronomy, high performance computing, large-scale data analysis, Bayesian inference.
 I am also a member of the NICER science team.